Why Divers Keep Returning to the Caribbean

 There is no absolute winner.
 Each island has its own strengths.
 The smartest approach is to choose based on what you most want to see underwater.

-Drift dives along clear walls: Cozumel
+Drift diving along clear walls: Cozumel

 Grand and spacious: Belize and the Bay Islands

-Large sea life: the Bahamas
+Big sea life: the Bahamas

 Walls, wrecks, and smooth logistics: the Cayman Islands

-The ABC islands: Aruba, Bonaire, and Curaçao
+The ABC Islands: Aruba, Bonaire and Curaçao

 Diving for beginners and advanced